Consumer electronics: Products

-Increasingly consumer electronics products such as Digital distribution of video games have become based on the internet and digital technologies.
+Consumer electronics products such as the digital distribution of video games have become increasingly based on the internet and digital technologies.
 The consumer electronics industry has primarily merged with the software industry in what is increasingly referred to as the consumerization of information technology.

 Trends

 One overriding characteristic of consumer electronic products is the trend of ever-falling prices.
 This is driven by gains in manufacturing efficiency and automation, lower labor costs as manufacturing has moved to lower-wage countries, and improvements in semiconductor design.
 Semiconductor components benefit from Moore's law, an observed principle which states that, for a given price, semiconductor functionality doubles every two years.

 While consumer electronics continues in its trend of convergence, combining elements of many products, consumers face different purchasing decisions.
 There is an ever-increasing need to keep product information updated and comparable for the consumer to make an informed choice.
 Style, price, specification, and performance are all relevant.
-There are a gradual shift towards e-commerce web-storefronts.
+There is a gradual shift towards e-commerce web-storefronts.

-Many products include Internet connectivity using technologies such as Wi-Fi, Bluetooth, EDGE, or Ethernet.
-Products not traditionally associated with computer use (such as TVs or Hi-Fi equipment) now provide options to connect to the Internet or to a computer using a home network to provide access to digital content.
+Many products include Internet access using technologies such as Wi-Fi, Bluetooth, EDGE, or Ethernet.
+Products not traditionally associated with computer use (such as TVs or Hi-fi equipment) now provide options to connect to the Internet or to a computer using a home network to provide access to digital content.
 The desire for high-definition (HD) content has led the industry to develop a number of technologies, such as WirelessHD or ITU-T G.hn, which are optimized for distribution of HD content between consumer electronic devices in a home.